MSc Nursing Program: Career Path

 • Healthcare Policy: This course covers the development, implementation, and evaluation of healthcare policies at the local, state, and national levels.

-• Leadership in Nursing: This course covers leadership theory, skills, and practices in the context of nursing.
-Students may learn about topics such as conflict resolution, change management, and team building.
+• Leadership in Nursing: This course covers leadership theory, skills, and practices in nursing.
+Students may learn about conflict resolution, change management, and team-building topics.

 • Specialty courses: Some programs may offer specialty courses that focus on specific areas of nursing, such as nursing education, nursing informatics, or nursing administration.